Kinetic Geodesic Voronoi Diagrams in a Simple Polygon

-\begin{proof} The bisector $B_{pq}$ changes either at a vertex event, a $1,2$-collapse, or a $2,2$-collapse.
+\begin{proof} The combinatorial structure of the bisector $B_{pq}$ changes either at a vertex event, a $1,2$-collapse, or a $2,2$-collapse.
 By Lemmas~\ref{lem:vertex_pq},~\ref{lem:12_collapse_pq}, and~\ref{lem:22collapse_upperbound_pq} there are at most most $O(m^2)$, $O(m^2)$, and $O(m^3)$, such events respectively.
 We can use symmetric arguments to bound the expand events.
-Thus $B_{pq}$ changes at most $O(m^3)$ times.
+Thus the structure of $B_{pq}$ changes at most $O(m^3)$ times.
 By Lemma~\ref{lem:lowerbound_bisector} this bound is tight in the worst case. \end{proof}

-Even though the entire bisector $B_{pq}$ may change $O(m^3)$ times in total, the trajectories of its intersection points with the boundary of $P$ have complexity at most $O(m^2)$:
+Even though the (combinatorial structure of the) entire bisector $B_{pq}$ may change $O(m^3)$ times in total, the trajectories of its intersection points with the boundary of $P$ have complexity at most $O(m^2)$:

-\begin{lemma} The trajectory of $b_{pq}$ has $O(m^2)$ edges, each of which is a low-degree algebraic curve. \end{lemma}
+\begin{lemma} The trajectory of $b_{pq}$ has $O(m^2)$ edges, each of which is a constant degree algebraic curve. \end{lemma}